-In recognition of the importance of the board of trustees' independent oversight role and the need to maintain a strong independence from management, our board of trustees appointed Paul W. Hylbert, Jr. as lead independent trustee during 2016.
-Our lead independent trustee works with Mr. Nordhagen, the chairman of our board of trustees and our chief executive officer, to establish the agenda for regular meetings of our board of trustees.
-Mr. Hylbert also serves as chair of regular meetings of our board of trustees when our chairman is absent, presides at executive sessions, serves as a liaison between our chairman and chief executive officer and our independent trustees, and encourages dialogue between our independent trustees and Named Executive Officers.
+In recognition of the importance of the board of trustees' independent oversight role and the need to maintain a strong independence from management, we require our board of trustees to annually elect one independent trustee to serve as lead independent trustee when the chairman of the board is not independent.
+Our board of trustees elected Paul W. Hylbert, Jr. as lead independent trustee, a role he has served in since 2016.
+Our lead independent trustee works with Mr. Nordhagen, the executive chairman of our board of trustees, and Ms. Fischer, our president and chief executive officer and one of our trustees, to establish the agenda for regular meetings of our board of trustees.
+Mr. Hylbert also serves as chair of regular meetings of our board of trustees when our executive chairman is absent, presides at executive sessions, serves as a liaison among our executive chairman, our chief executive officer, and our independent trustees, and encourages dialogue between our independent trustees and Named Executive Officers.
 He also establishes the agenda for meetings of our independent trustees and performs such other duties as our board of trustees may establish or delegate.
+Mr. Hylbert's experience and leadership has enhanced the operation of our board of trustees and its ability to perform its oversight role.